zelinsky/CTF-Course/README.md

 Evans 134 (iSuite)

+### CTF Website
+Complete challenges in our [UDCTF](https://udctf.com)!

 ### Kali Linux
-Kali Linux has a lot of the tools we can use for CTFs.
+Kali Linux has a lot of useful tools for solving CTFs challenges.

 [Click here](kali.md) for instructions on setting up Kali with VMware.

 ### General Skills
 * [Linux and Bash](Linux/)